 All things are possible for one who believes – Mark 9:23.

-At Waverley Abbey School, we believe that a high-quality music education should engage and inspire pupils to develop a love of music and their talents as musicians, and so increase their self-confidence, creativity and sense of achievement.
-By providing a high quality musical education, pupils are encouraged to explore the world of music and to be introduced to as many new musical experiences as possible.
-The aim of our music department is to open children’s eyes and ears to a diverse musical programme that will be the foundation for a lifelong love of music.
+At Waverley Abbey, our music curriculum has been moulded to inspire creativity, encourage self- expression and open opportunities for pupils to discover their own music journeys, as well as give them the experiences to connect with others and the world around them.
+We believe that a high-quality music education should engage and inspire pupils to develop a love of music and their talents as musicians, and so increase their self-confidence, creativity and sense of achievement.
+The aim of our music curriculum is to open children’s eyes and ears to a diverse musical programme that will be the foundation for a lifelong love of music.

-At Waverley Abbey, all pupils have an hourly music session taught by the class teacher in our fantastic music department using the award winning Charanga music world programme.
-This allows pupils to be creative, work as team, build confidence and extend their self-motivation.
+At Waverley Abbey, we use Charanga music world programme which allows pupils to be creative, work as team, build in confidence and extend their self-motivation.
 These are skills that we aim to promote with emphasis on the joys of listening, appraising, performing and composing music.

-In addition, we have a fantastic school choir for children of all ages, which practises a range of genres.
+We have a fantastic school choir for children of all ages, which practises a range of genres.
+Children within the choir have the opportunity to take part in a range of musical based school outings and trips, one which is very popular is Young Voices.
 Once a week we have a singing worship assembly, for all children to appreciate a wide range of musical artists thus allowing them to push their talents further and encourage new learners to flourish and enjoy learning music.

 Surrey Arts - Tuning up